by David Fuentes, Ph.D.

 c.
 Two ways to contrast a gesture.

-Musicians are surprised when I say that it’s actually hard to come up with a good way to contrast a gesture just relying on your own ingenuity.
+Musicians are often surprised to hear that contrasting a gesture effectively is harder than it sounds.
 I draw this conclusion from my own work as well as working with students for over 30 years.
 So the final stop on this brief tour of melodic syntax will demonstrate the power of the “5 Dimensions of Melodic Behavior” to help a composer find something different to do.

 Contrast #1: Contrast simplicity with complexity..